wesnermichel/Imagine-Catalog-Users/README.md

 For my second project, I decided to go with the Catalogue

 ## Project Description
 I want to build a database of stories that havent been read by any other human being on the planet.
-With unique prompts, and illustrations I would like it tobe a unique experiance for every user.
+With unique prompts, and illustrations I would like it to be a unique experiance for every user.

 ## Wireframe